ronbak/infrastructure_test_suite/README.md

   Sets the Azure deployment mode to complete (rather than Incremental).
 Be careful with this setting as any resources not explicitly specified in the template being deployed will be removed from the resoure group.
 When deploying to prod this SHOULD be set to `--complete` as all resources should only ever be deployed via a pipeline/with a template.
 If you're not sure what you're doing leave this setting off.

   `--prep_templates` - Optional
   This option will find any linked templates referenced in the master template (referenced in the config file.....stay with me) and upload them to Azure Storage Account (referenced in the [metadata file](https://source.worldremit.com/chris/infrastructure_test_suite/blob/master/metadata/metadata.json#L9-11)).
-It will then create a SAS token with a 30 minute window and update the linkedTemplate uri in the master template accordingly.
+See below for further information.

   `--output` - Optional
   Path to save built deployment objects to.
 Use in conjuction with the `output` action.
 Can also be used with the `deploy` action to preserve the template/params used for a specific deployment.